duthied/Free-Friendika/doc/htconfig.md

 * **proxy_cache_time** - Time after which the cache is cleared.
 Default value is one day.
 * **pushpoll_frequency** -
 * **qsearch_limit** - Default value is 100.
-* **relay_directly** (Boolean) - Enables the direct transfer without using the relay servers
-* **relay_server** - Experimental Diaspora feature.
-Address of the relay server where public posts should be send to.
-For example https://podrelay.net
-* **relay_subscribe** (Boolean) - Enables the receiving of public posts from the relay.
-They will be included in the search and on the community page when it is set up to show all public items.
-* **relay_scope** - Can be "all" or "tags". "all" means that every public post should be received. "tags" means that only posts with selected tags should be received.
-* **relay_server_tags** - Comma separated list of tags for the "tags" subscription (see "relay_scrope")
-* **relay_user_tags** (Boolean) - If enabled, the tags from the saved searches will used for the "tags" subscription in addition to the "relay_server_tags".
 * **remove_multiplicated_lines** (Boolean) - If enabled, multiple linefeeds in items are stripped to a single one.
 * **show_unsupported_addons** (Boolean) - Show all addons including the unsupported ones.
 * **show_unsupported_themes** (Boolean) - Show all themes including the unsupported ones.